epfl-ada/ada-2020-project-milestone-p3-p3_dataurus/README.md

 * **Week 3:** Dimitris will prepare the data story, Orest will prepare the figures, and Theofilos the short video presentation.

 ## Questions for TAs (optional)

+* Can you suggest any models for the sentiment analysis?